Event Type: Exhibition

 Direct Democracy

-Exhibition curatorial by Geraldine Barlow As Individuals we are capable, but so much more so when we act together.
+As Individuals we are capable, but so much more so when we act together.
 The collective body is a complex mechanism: a layering of systems, societies, generations, inheritances and innovations.
-Groups of human beings have developed numerous models to identify with each other, work together, build societies and exercise power.…
+Groups of human beings have developed numerous models to identify with each other, work together, build societies and exercise power.
+Democracy is just one of these; with a long history of development. […] How can we actively revitalise, rebuild and own this collective body?
+What is the place of democracy in the process and what opportunities are there for the development of existing and jew democratic mechanisms?

 -